LSSTDESC/tables_io/docs/index.rst

 * quick intro to tables_io
 * code intended to allow for the reading and writing of multiple different file formats using a single package
-* something about how all these file formats currently supported are not csv formats - not sure if there's a good way to describe them other than as currently used in astronomy
+* most file formats are those that are meant for large datasets, widely used in astronomy
-* allows easy conversions between file formats
+* allows easy conversions between file formats and in memory table formats

+* used in these codes (with links):
+    * RAIL
+    * qp

 .. _cards-clickable: